nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 ## Abstract

 This study models the population dynamics of red and grey squirrels in the UK, focusing on their competitive interactions.
-Using the Lotka-Volterra competition model and the 4th-order Runge-Kutta method, we analyse population stability and long-term behavior.
+Using the Lotka-Volterra competition model and the 4th-order Runge-Kutta method, we analysed population stability and long-term behaviour.

 The findings indicate that grey squirrels negatively impact red squirrel populations through competition and disease, with grey squirrels dominating in most areas.
 However, implementing a harvesting strategy for grey squirrels could significantly aid red squirrel recovery.